Medically reviewed by Drugs.com. Last updated on Jan 26, 2022.

 If you use insulin, be very careful when you measure the dose.
 This form is more concentrated (has more medicine in the same amount of solution) than the U-100 form of insulin.
 You will need to use less of the solution for each dose.
 If you are using the vial form of insulin human regular, you should use the U-500 insulin syringe to get and inject your dose correctly.
 You should eat a meal within 30 minutes of injecting .

-The insulin solution should look clear and colorless.
-Do not use insulin human regular if it is cloudy or thickened.
+Insulin human regular should be clear and colorless.
+Do not use it if it is discolored, cloudy or thick, or has particles in it.

 Follow carefully the special meal plan your doctor gave you.
 This is the most important part of controlling your condition, and is necessary if the medicine is to work properly.
 Also, exercise regularly and test for sugar in your blood or urine as directed.